 Because there are so many contexts in which electronic transformation is necessary, there exist a wide variety of electric transformers to accommodate them.
 Auto transformers, step up and step down transformers, toroidal transformers, zig zag transformers and pulse transformers are just a few examples.
 By transferring electrical energy through two coil stages, transformers can increase, decrease, isolate, translate and pattern electrical currents to safely power electronic equipment of all voltage requirements.
 Electric transformer manufacturers configure transformers differently to meet all types of electric transformation applications and range in size from thumb-sized transformers in electric lamps or microphones to the enormous stationary transformers in power facilities.
 Low voltage transformers convert electrical currents into voltages that fit appliances such as dimmer lights and other small electronic devices, while high voltage transformers are used in the transmission of electricity between power generation facilities and its points of consumption.
 Most transformers are isolation transformers because they facilitate the transmission of electricity through induction, and many transformers are 3 phase transformers, capable of transforming electricity in 3 phases.

-Images Provided by Johnson Electric Coil Company
+Isolation Transformer - Johnson Electric Coil Company

 Electric Transformer Terms